By: Sarah Stein, MD, FAAD, FAAP & Sheilagh Maguiness, MD, FAAD, FAAP

 Apply a moisturizer to the whole body immediately after bathing (while the skin is still damp) everyday.
 This helps "lock in" the moisture of the water.
 The creamier the moisturizer, the better it will work.
 Ointments such as petroleum jelly or fragrance-free moisturizing CREAMS are good choices (lotions are thinner and less effective).
 Most importantly, find a moisturizer that your child likes to use.
 Moisturizers should be applied once or twice every day, even when the rash is gone.

 Dress your child in soft fabrics like 100% cotton.
 Use mild, fragrance-free laundry detergents.
 Don't use fabric softeners or fabric sheets in the dryer.
-Minimize your child's exposure to things that are known to commonly be irritating to sensitive skin, such as fragrance in products and in the air, smoke, dust, wool, and animal dander.
+Minimize your child's exposure to things that are known to commonly be irritating to sensitive skin.
+This includes fragrance in products and in the air, for example, as well as smoke, dust, wool, and animal dander.

 Reducing the itch